 I wouldn’t expect you to run off and buy the book without any evidence regarding the impact of its contents, so here, I’ll give you a little teaser.

 There are a lot of lofty careers out there.
 You don’t become a doctor or a pilot or an astronaut overnight.
 These are professions that you don’t just fall in to after a period of post-university discovery during a gap year.
-These are professions that accept only those who perform at the top of their peers and who have their passions in the right place.
-The sacrifices you must make to obtain these roles are too big for you to succeed in them without having the drive and focus to do so.
+These professions only accept the highest performers who have their passions in the right place.
+The sacrifices you must make to obtain these roles are too big for you to succeed in them without having the drive and focus on doing so.

 When a goal is so lofty and comes with such huge risks in the consequences of failure, how do you go about planning for success?
-Well, one good method is backcasting which you can read more about in this post about discovering your “what if”.
-Another good method is to go direct to the source and read the requirements.
+Well, one excellent method is backcasting, which you can read more about in this post about discovering your “what if”.
+Another suitable method is to go direct to the source and read the requirements.

 Let’s use the astronaut career as our example here.

 A quick Google search for “NASA Astronaut Program” leads you directly to the program’s homepage.
-There is a lot of nice information there but what drew my attention immediately was a link to the program’s F.A.Q.
+There is a lot of nice information there, but what drew my attention immediately was a link to the program’s F.A.Q.
 (Frequently Asked Questions) page.
-There, in the opening paragraph is a wondrous thing; one of the best pieces of advice that’s ever been given:
+There, in the opening paragraph is a wondrous thing; some of the best advice out there:

 Among the academic fields considered qualifying for Astronaut Candidate positions, we would not recommend one over another or specify which might be more appropriate in the future.
 You should choose a field of study that is of interest to you; this will ensure that, whatever course your career takes, you will be prepared to do something that is personally satisfying.